Yelp/yelp-fusion/docs/tutorials/get-start-yelp-api-v3.md

 # Get started with Yelp API v3

-Yelp API v3 allows you to get best local business information and user reviews of over million businesses in 32 countries.
-This tutorial provides an overview of the capabilities Yelp API v3 provides, provides instructions of how to authenticate the API calls, and goes through a simple scenario using the API.
+Yelp's API v3 allows you to get the best local business information and user reviews of over million businesses in 32 countries.
+This tutorial provides an overview of the capabilities our new API offers, provides instructions of how to authenticate API calls, and walks through a simple scenario using the API.

 ## Endpoints

 All Yelp API v3 endpoints are under ``https://api.yelp.com/v3``.
-Following are the ones we provide right now.
-You can click the links for detailed documentations.
-You can also try it out by yourself using [Postman](https://www.getpostman.com/).
+Below are v3's current endpoints.
+You can click the links for detailed documentation.
+You can also try it out by yourself using [Postman](https://www.getpostman.com/)!

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/a54dde1fd81323f2203e)